aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/smart-markers/generate-chart-by-processing-smart-markers/_index.md

 {{% /alert %}}
 ## **Creation of Designer Spreadsheet**
-A designer spreadsheet is a simple Excel file created with Microsoft Excel application or Aspose.Cells APIs containing the visual formatting, formulas and smart markers, where the contents are to be populated at runtime.
+A designer spreadsheet is a simple Excel file created with Microsoft Excel application or Aspose.Cells APIs containing the visual formatting, formulas, and smart markers, where the contents are to be populated at runtime.

 {{% alert color="primary" %}}